VRConservation/geosp/z_appendices/appendix2.md

 # Visual Studio Code
-Get your integrated development environment set up to code like a pro
+Get your integrated development environment set up to code.

 ## Installation
 [Visual Studio Code](https://code.visualstudio.com/) is a powerful open-source code editor.
 There are other integrated development environments (IDEs) such as Pycharm or Spyder (comes with Anaconda), so choose the one that's best for you.
 Note that if you only use R, RStudio comes with an integrated terminal and IDE so you can solely work within RStudio.
 If you use multiple languages, however, VS Code is fantastic, used by many (so it makes tutorials and learning new packages or languages easier), and it has many plugins to make it easy to use.